Aliases for CENPF Gene

 GeneCards Summary for CENPF Gene

 CENPF (Centromere Protein F) is a Protein Coding gene.
 Diseases associated with CENPF include Ciliary Dyskinesia, Primary, 31 and Intestinal Atresia.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Signaling by GPCR.
+Among its related pathways are Mitotic Metaphase and Anaphase and Regulation of PLK1 Activity at G2/M Transition.
 GO annotations related to this gene include protein homodimerization activity and transcription factor binding.

 UniProtKB/Swiss-Prot for CENPF Gene

 Required for kinetochore function and chromosome segregation in mitosis.
 Required for kinetochore localization of dynein, LIS1, NDE1 and NDEL1.
 Regulates recycling of the plasma membrane by acting as a link between recycling vesicles and the microtubule network though its association with STX4 and SNAP25.
 Acts as a potential inhibitor of pocket protein-mediated cellular processes during development by regulating the activity of RB proteins during cell division and proliferation.
 May play a regulatory or permissive role in the normal embryonic cardiomyocyte cell cycle and in promoting continued mitosis in transformed, abnormally dividing neonatal cardiomyocytes.
 Interaction with RB directs embryonic stem cells toward a cardiac lineage.
 Involved in the regulation of DNA synthesis and hence cell cycle progression, via its C-terminus.
 Has a potential role regulating skeletal myogenesis and in cell differentiation in embryogenesis.
 Involved in dendritic cell regulation of T-cell immunity against chlamydia.